Places and spaces

 SAMUEL E. KELLY ETHNIC CULTURAL CENTER AND THEATRE

-The Samuel E. Kelly Ethnic Cultural Center and Theatre complex (ECC) epitomizes the university’s commitment to diversity.
+The Samuel E. Kelly Ethnic Cultural Center & Theatre complex (ECC) epitomizes the university’s commitment to diversity.
 The center first opened its doors in 1972 in response to student demands for greater cultural diversity in educational programming and activities on campus.
-The new center is equipped with a ballroom, a kitchen, and various meeting rooms, and has hosted cultural events and programs from meetings to conferences to soirees.
-The Ethnic Cultural Theatre (ECT) is a student-run, 171- seat performance space at the heart of the movement to encourage cross-cultural exchange and learning through performing arts.
+The new center is equipped with a ballroom, a kitchen, and various meeting rooms, and has hosted cultural events and programs like meetings for student groups, conferences, and soirees.
+The Ethnic Cultural Theatre (ECT) is a student-run 161-seat performance space at the heart of the movement to encourage cross-cultural exchange and learning through performing arts.
 In previous years, the ECT produced its own season of performances, but it is now primarily a rental venue for both UW-affiliated groups and performance organizations from the greater Seattle area.
 The ECC and ECT both host programming that focuses on cultural and ethnic diversity and enriches the student experience outside the classroom.